-The U-Smart lab is looking for talented and self-motivated students who are passionate to pursue their PhD degree towards shaping the future sustainable and resilient power and energy systems.
-The students will work on funded projects and receive full funding and benefits.
-We are specifically looking for students with one or more majors in electrical […]
+The U-Smart lab is currently looking for talented and self-motivated Postdoctoral Scholars and PhD students who are passionate to pursue their PhD degree towards shaping the future sustainable and resilient power and energy systems.
+The Postdoctoral Scholars and PhD students will work on funded projects and receive competitive salary and benefits.
+We are specifically looking for candidates with […]

 U-Smart senior students, Brian Barkey, Camille Saint Louis, Krysta Rasmussen, and Frank Tsai, received the department of Electrical and Computer Engineering Best Senior Project Award.
 Congratulations the team!
 The team presented their project on “Analyzing and Mitigating Electromagnetic Interference Between Power Lines and Commercial Irrigation Systems” during the ECE technical open house held on April 20, 2017, and received the Best Senior […]